Frederick Arthur Bridgman: Life and career

-His large and important composition, The funeral rites of a mummy on the Nile (1876–77; Speed Art Museum, Louisville), exhibited at the Paris Salon in 1877 and Royal Academy of Arts in 1881, bought by James Gordon Bennett, Jr., brought him the Cross of the Legion of Honor.
+His large and important composition, Funeral of a Mummy on the Nile (1876–77; Speed Art Museum, Louisville), exhibited at the Salon de Paris in 1877 and at the 1878 Paris Exposition, bought by James Gordon Bennett, Jr., established his success as an artist and brought him the Cross of the Legion of Honor.
 The painting was later purchased by the famous American collector Wendell Cherry who donated it to the Speed Art Museum in Louisville, Kentucky in 1990.

+In 1881, Bridgman exhibited over 300 of his works in a personal exhibition in New York.
+His work was highly praised for the variety of subjects and the fine quality of execution.
+Following this success, Bridgman was elected a member of the National Academy of Design, after already being an associate member since 1874.

-Additional visits to the region throughout the 1870s and 1880s allowed him to amass a collection of costumes, architectural pieces, and objets d'art, which often appear in his paintings.
+In 1877, Bridgman married Florence Mott Baker from Boston in Paris.
+He returned to North Africa in the winter of 1885–86, settling in Algiers with his wife.
+In 1889, he published the book Winters in Algeria, with memories and numerous woodcut illustrations from his travels to North Africa.
+His repeated visits to the region throughout the 1870s and 1880s allowed him to amass a collection of costumes, architectural pieces, and objets d'art, which often appear in his paintings.
 John Singer Sargent noted that Bridgman's overstuffed studio, along with the Eiffel Tower, were Paris's must-see attractions.

-Though Bridgman maintained a lifelong connection to France, his popularity in America never waned.
-Indeed, in 1890, the artist had a one-man show of over 400 pictures in New York's 5th Avenue galleries.
+One of the greatest successes of his artistic career was his participation in the 1889 Paris Exposition, where five of his paintings were exhibited.
+Though Bridgman maintained a lifelong connection to France, his popularity in the US never waned.
+In 1890, the artist had a personal exhibition of over 400 pictures in New York's 5th Avenue galleries.
 When the show moved to Chicago's Art Institute, it contained only 300 works – testimony to the high number of sales Bridgman had made.

+In 1901, his wife died of a neurological illness.
+In 1904, he married Marthe Yaeger.
+After the First World War, he left Paris and retired to Lyons-la-Forêt (Normandy) with his wife.
+He died in Rouen in 1928 at the age of 80.